Persian. American.

 Trilingual and multicultural, she divides her time between the U.S., Europe, and the Middle East.
 Her areas of interest include art, culture, and travel.

-Ever since completing her graduate thesis on the representation of Middle Eastern women in media, she has found a calling in reporting on feminist issues in the Middle East, particularly the Woman Life Freedom movement in Iran.
+Since completing her graduate thesis on the representation of Middle Eastern women in media, she has found a calling in reporting on feminist issues in the Middle East, particularly the Woman Life Freedom movement in Iran.

 Formerly an obituary notice editor at The Boston Globe, her work has appeared in Ms. Magazine, The New Feminist, More to Her Story, San Diego Union-Tribune, The New Arab, Inspirelle Paris, and others.